matthewakrigg05/AboutMe/README.md

 - All of my projects are available at [https://github.com/matthewakrigg05](https://github.com/matthewakrigg05)

--  Some more about me: **I like Music and Video Games.** Green day and Catfish and the bottlemen are my favourite bands and I am currently playing Hearthstone and CS2 the most.
+-  Some more about me: **I like Music and Video Games.** Green day and Catfish and the bottlemen are my favourite bands and I am currently playing Hearthstone and Football Manager the most.

 <h3 align="left">Where to find me:</h3>
 <p align="left">